saltstack/salt-enhancement-proposals/0000-py-version-support.md

 Documentation and Communication
 -------------------------------
-One of the motivating factors around this policy change is to make it more clear what our Python version support is for each Salt releases.
+One of the motivating factors around this policy change is to clarify our Python version support for each Salt release.
 If it is clearly defined, then packagers, community members, and Salt users will know when a Python version will be dropped for a given Salt release.
 In the past we had never clearly defined how our Python version support lined up with Python's End of Life schedule.
 We previously made a best effort to support the Python versions that lined up with the operating systems Python versions, but never clearly defined this and did not always follow this in every case.
 For example, when we dropped Python 2.6 support we still supported Redhat 6, which had Python 2.6 installed by default.
 To continue supporting Redhat 6 while also removing support for the End of Life Python 2.6 version, we included Python 2.7 in our packages for that operating system.